-Figure 6-4 Internal and kinetic energy graphs against time during the tensile pull-off process.
+Figure 6-6 (a) Internal energy against time and (b) kinetic energy against time during the tensile pull-off process.

 The process can be said to be quasi-static if the kinetic energy of the model remains small in comparison to the internal energy.
-From the graphs in figure 6-4 it can be seen that this is the case with the maximum internal energy approximately 80 times larger than the maximum kinetic energy.
-The deviation after 3mm of the kinetic energy graph may suggest that after this point the pull-off model is no longer quasi-static.
+From the graphs in figure 6-4, this is the case with the maximum internal energy approximately 80 times larger than the maximum kinetic energy.
+The deviation after 3mm seen in the kinetic energy graph may suggest that after this point the pull-off model is no longer quasi-static.
 This is due to oscillations in the solution caused by the reflection of the vibrational wave.
 Therefore, the models were cut-off after 3mm of displacement.
 This provided enough displacement to cause the models to reach the failure threshold discussed in the later sections.

 6.3.3 Creating Boundary Node Sets for the Octree Refinement Mesh